simioniandrea/DENTIST_REGISTRY_V1.0/README.md

 ## Getting Started

-- Insert name,surname, age and phone of client
+- Insert name, surname, age and phone of client
 - With add button in the client window you can book an appointment
 - Appointment format:
   - date : gg/mm/aa